 Less common causes

-- Stress fracture of the fibula: This is a hairline crack in the bone caused by overuse or repetitive stress.
-This fracture is less common that a stress fracture.
-Pain on the fibula bone is the most common symptom.
+- Stress fracture of the fibula: This is a crack in the bone caused by overuse or repetitive stress.

-- Varicose veins: can be the cause of calf pain.
+- Varicose veins: Variscose viens can be the cause of calf pain.

 The treatment for calf pain depends on the cause.
 Most common causes of calf pain such as a calf muscle strain can be treated by good sports chiropractic and physiotherapy.
 This will typically involve both hands on treatment such as massage, taping and dry needling in combination with exercises for rehabilitation.